jkeefe/newmark-online-investigations/README.md

-Due by 8 a.m. on February 3.
+Due by noon on the Friday before the next class.

 # Class 2 • Feb 3